Seigo Narazaki

 Seigo Narazaki (楢﨑 正剛, Narazaki Seigō) is a Japanese former professional footballer who played as a goalkeeper.
 He played for Japan national team.

+Narazaki is the second highest number of J.League all-time appearances in history with 631 appearances.

 Club career

+Yokohama Flügels

-After graduating from Nara Ikuei High School in 1995, Narazaki joined J1 League side Yokohama Flügels.
+After graduating from Nara Ikuei High School in 1995, Narazaki joined the J1 League side Yokohama Flügels.
 In August 1995, regular goalkeeper Atsuhiko Mori was suspended for three months due to violence against referee.
-On 16 August 1995, Narazaki debuted against Bellmare Hiratsuka instead Mori and Narazaki became a regular goalkeeper.
-In 1996 season, Flügels finished at the third place and he was also selected Best Eleven award.
+On 16 August 1995, Narazaki debuted against Bellmare Hiratsuka to replace Mori and Narazaki became the regular goalkeeper.
+In the 1996 season, Flügels finished in third place and Narazaki was also selected in the Best Eleven award.
 He contributed to the club winning the 1998 Emperor's Cup.
-However Flügels was merged with cross-town Yokohama Marinos and Flügels was dissolved end of 1998 season.
+However, Flügels was merged with cross-town team Yokohama Marinos and Flügels was dissolved at the end of the 1998 season.

+Nagoya Grampus

-In 1999, Narazaki moved to Nagoya Grampus Eight (later Nagoya Grampus) with teammate Motohiro Yamaguchi at Flügels.
-In 1999, Grampus won the champions in Emperor's Cup for two years in a row for him.
-In 2008, Grampus signed with new manager Dragan Stojković who was teammate in Grampus until 2001.
-Grampus under Stojković reached third place in J1 League and Narazaki was selected Best Eleven award.
-In 2010, Grampus won the champions in J1 League first time in the club history.
+In 1999, Narazaki moved to Nagoya Grampus Eight (later Nagoya Grampus) with Flügels teammate Motohiro Yamaguchi.
+In 1999, Grampus were the champions of the Emperor's Cup for two years in a row, the second time in two years for Narazaki.
+In 2008, Grampus appointed new manager Dragan Stojković who played for Grampus until 2001.
+Grampus, under Stojković, reached third place in the J1 League and Narazaki was selected in the Best Eleven award.
+In 2010, Grampus won the J1 League and were champions for the first time in the club's history.
 Narazaki also became the first goalkeeper to receive the J.League Most Valuable Player award.
-In 2016 season, Grampus finished at the 16th place of 18 clubs and was relegated to J2 League first time in the club history.
-In 2017 J2 League, the club became third place and was returned to J1.
-However his opportunity to play decreased behind Yohei Takeda until summer.
-In 2018, Narazaki could not play at all in the match behind new player Mitchell Langerak.
+In 2016 season, Grampus finished in 16th place of 18 clubs and was relegated to J2 League for the first time in the club history.
+In the 2017 J2 League season, the club finished third and were returned to the top flight.
+However, his opportunities to play decreased behind Yohei Takeda until summer.
+In 2018, Narazaki was effectively relegated to second choice behind new Australian signing Mitchell Langerak and did not make a single appearance.

 Narazaki announced his retirement from football on 8 January 2019.
 He was 42 years old.